flowfire/fffmwk/readme.md

 https: enable https
 rootPath: root Path, the file root path, (suggest) use absolute path.
 staticPath: the static file path, relative to rootPath.
 No slash need in the end.
 apiPath: the api mode path, relative to rootPath.
 No slash need in the end.
+socket: the websocket module path,  relative to rootPath.
+No slash need in the end.
 logPath: the log path, relative to rootPath.
 No slash need in the end.
 There is no log for now.
 errPagePath: the http error file path, relative to rootPath.
 No slash need in the end.
 Name with statusCode + ".html". eg. 404.html
 https_key: required if "https" is "true", the path of private key with pem encoding.
 Relative to rootPath.